elabftw/elabdoc/doc/user-guide.rst

 ^^^^^^^^^^
 Go back to the listing.

-2. Edit
+1. Edit
 ^^^^^^^
 Switch to edit mode.

-3. Duplicate
+1. Duplicate
 ^^^^^^^^^^^^
-Duplicating an experiment allows you to quickly create a new entry with the same Title, tags, body and links, but with today's date and a running status.
+Duplicating an Experiment allows you to quickly create a new entry with the same Title, Tags, body, and links, but with today's date and a running Status.
 Uploaded files are not duplicated.
-A «I» character will be added to the title to denote that it is a replicate.
+An «I» character will be added to the title to denote that it is a replicate.

-4. Timestamp
+1. Timestamp
 ^^^^^^^^^^^^
 When you click this button, a timestamp archive is created.
 Timestamping an entry involves generating a full JSON export of the entry and creating a cryptographic hash of that data.
 This hash is then sent to a trusted third party: the TimeStamping Authority (TSA).

 The TSA acknowledges the existence of the data and sends back a signed token, which serves as proof that the data existed at that specific time.
 This process follows the :rfc:`3161` standard for Trusted Timestamping.

-The timestamped data and its token are then saved in the "Attached Files" section of the experiment as a zip file.
+The timestamped data and its token are then saved in the "Attached Files" section of the Experiment as a zip file.
 This file is initially in an "Archived" state, meaning it is hidden from view by default.
 To view archived files, click the "Show Archived" button on the right side of the "Uploaded Files" section in edit mode:

 .. image:: img/show-archived-uploads.png
     :align: center